open-telemetry/opentelemetry-specification/specification/context/context.md

 ## Overview

-A `Context` is a propagation mechanism which carries execution-scoped values across API boundaries and between logically associated execution units.
+A `Context` is an in-process propagation mechanism which carries execution-scoped values across API boundaries and between logically associated execution units.
 Cross-cutting concerns access their data in-process using the same shared `Context` object.

-A `Context` MUST be immutable, and its write operations MUST result in the creation of a new `Context` containing the original values and the specified values updated.

 Languages are expected to use the single, widely used `Context` implementation if one exists for them.
 In the cases where an extremely clear, pre-existing option is not available, OpenTelemetry MUST provide its own `Context` implementation.
-Depending on the language, its usage may be either explicit or implicit.
+If a language has a pre-existing `Context` implementation that is incompatible with OpenTelemetry, OpenTelemetry MUST provide its own `Context` implementation.
+Depending on the language, `Context` can either be explicit or implicit.
+OpenTelemetry allows both options.

+A `Context` MUST be immutable, and its write operations MUST result in the creation of a new `Context` containing the original values and the specified values updated.

 Users writing instrumentation in languages that use `Context` implicitly are discouraged from using the `Context` API directly.
 In those cases, users will